m-lab/murakami/README.md

 # Murakami

-Murakami is a tool for creating an automated internet measurement service, running in a Docker container.
+Murakami is a tool for creating an automated Internet measurement service, running in a Docker container.
 A Murakami measurement container will automatically run supported tests four times a day using a randomized schedule, and can be configured to export each test result to a local storage device, to one or more remote servers via SCP, or to a Google Cloud Storage bucket.
 Results are saved as individual files in JSON new line format (`.jsonl`).

 ## Contributing to Murakami